ToxicDonkeyButts/fifth-equilux/Treasure/Figurine of Wondrous Power.md

 ***Obsidian Steed (Very Rare)***.
 This polished obsidian horse can become a nightmare for up to 24 hours.
 The nightmare fights only to defend itself.
 Once it has been used, it can't be used again until 5 days have passed.

 If you have a good alignment, the figurine has a 10 percent chance each time you use it to ignore your orders, including a command to revert to figurine form.
-If you mount the nightmare while it is ignoring your orders, you and the nightmare are instantly transported to a random location on the plane of Hades, where the nightmare reverts to figurine form.
+If you mount the nightmare while it is ignoring your orders, you and the nightmare are instantly transported to a random location in a dungeon, where the nightmare reverts to figurine form.

 ***Onyx Dog (Rare)***.
 This onyx statuette of a dog can become a mastiff for up to 6 hours.
 The mastiff has an Intelligence of 8 and can speak Common.
 It also has darkvision out to a range of 60 feet and can see invisible creatures and objects within that range.
 Once it has been used, it can't be used again until 7 days have passed.

 ***Serpentine Owl (Rare)***.
 This serpentine statuette of an owl can become a giant owl for up to 8 hours.
 Once it has been used, it can't be used again until 2 days have passed.
-The owl can telepathically communicate with you at any range if you and it are on the same plane of existence.
+The owl can telepathically communicate with you at any range.

 ***Silver Raven (Uncommon)***.
 This silver statuette of a raven can become a raven for up to 12 hours.
 Once it has been used, it can't be used again until 2 days have passed.
 While in raven form, the figurine allows you to cast the *animal messenger* spell on it at will.